December 19, 2016

-In the previous posts, we took a look at setting up the VMkernel networks including storage and vMotion.
-Finally, we will look at configuring ESXi VM networks for the VMs themselves, the VM network.
-The VM network(s) allow the VMs themselves to have connectivity to the production network.
-Let’s take a look at how these are configured.
+In the previous posts, we took a look at setting up VMkernel networks, including storage and vMotion.
+Now, we discuss configuring ESXi networks for the VMs themselves.
+VM networks provide connectivity of the VMs to the production network.
+Let’s walk through how these are configured.

-To setup VM Networks, we can easily do this on our first vSwitch0 by adding additional port groups, or we can, if we have additional network adapters available, create a new vSwitch for VM traffic.
-What are the use cases of the methods we mentioned here?
+You can easily set up VM Networks on your first vSwitch by adding additional port groups.
+Alternatively, if you have additional network adapters available, you can create a new vSwitch for VM traffic.
+What are the use cases for each of these methods?

-Simply adding port groups with additional VLAN tags allows us to use the same number of physical network adapters in our server.
-So, you don’t have to have a physical network cable connected for every single different network you want ESXi to interact with.
-However, you may want to make sure certain types of traffic are physically separate from other types of traffic such as in the case of carrying DMZ traffic in a certain host.
-In that case, you may want to use a separate vSwitch along with separate network cards for this traffic.
-This is not required in a technical sense, but may be more acceptable in certain compliance situations.
+Simply adding port groups with additional VLAN tags lets you use the same number of physical network adapters in your server.
+This way, you don’t need a physical network cable connected for every single different network you want ESXi to interact with.
+However, you may want to make sure certain types of traffic are physically separate from other types of traffic.
+For example, you may want to use a separate vSwitch along with separate network cards for carrying DMZ traffic in a certain host.
+This is not required in a technical sense, but may be preferable in certain compliance situations.

-To add a new Virtual Machine network, we either create a new vSwitch0 and then add a port group, or we simply add a new port group.
+To add a new Virtual Machine network, you can either create a new vSwitch and then add a port group, or simply add a new port group.
 Click on the Add Networking link in the upper right hand corner.

-We will populate the VLAN ID here for the VLAN we want this Virtual Machine network to communicate with.
+Here, input the VLAN ID for the VLAN you want your Virtual Machine network to communicate with.

-We can see our new “WorkstationVLAN” port group in the vSwitch properties.
+Here, you can see the newly created “WorkstationVLAN” port group in the vSwitch properties.

-Provisioning the networking on an ESXi host is critical to making things work smoothly either for a standalone host or an ESXi host that is a part of a cluster in vCenter.
-We have how to create three different types of networks that are common in most environments – storage, vMotion, and Virtual Machine networks.
-Each of these different types of networks serves a purpose in our VMware environment allowing traffic to flow for the various features and components of VMware ESXi.
-Now that we have our networks configured, in our next post we will take a look at joining our host(s) to vCenter and how to build our Datacenter, Cluster, and the various options that go along with a vSphere cluster such as High Availability (HA) and Distributed Resource Scheduler (DRS).
+Configuring the networking on an ESXi host is critical for making things work smoothly, whether for a standalone host or an ESXi host that is a part of a cluster in vCenter.
+We have now discussed how to create three different types of networks that are common in most environments – storage, vMotion, and Virtual Machine networks.
+Each of these different types of networks serves a purpose in our VMware environment, allowing traffic to flow for the various features and components of VMware ESXi.
+With the networks configured, in the next post we discuss joining the host(s) to vCenter, as well as building a Datacenter and Cluster.
+The post also touches on the various options that go along with a vSphere cluster, such as High Availability (HA) and Distributed Resource Scheduler (DRS).